VadymSachenko/TechWriteIt/docs/about-techwriteit.md

 ---

 Hey there.
 My name is Vadym, and I'm a technical writer.
-*TechWriteIt* serves as a knowledgebase for my experiences and knowledge.
+*TechWriteIt* serves as a knowledge base to share my experiences.
 Here, I share everything that can be valuable from a technical writing perspective.
 My main purpose in maintaining this website is to have a platform to organize my work and to share my insights with fellow technical writers.